bengras/goboek.nl/content/blog/010_rtems_beagle.md

 Ok, great.
 This will have built the toolchain with the right target, qemu, uboot, and some supporting utilities needed to prepare the SD card.
 They are all under $HOME/development/rtems/4.11.
 We will use these soon enough.

+I've noticed I have to install python2.7-dev on ubuntu systems to get gdb to build.

+	% apt-get install python2.7-dev

 Next: build RTEMS, Beagle BSPs and test suite
 ---------------------------------------------
 Time for the main act - the RTEMS code itself.
 We enable the Beagle BSP, build all the RTEMS code.